stephenyoon84/es2015-let-dc-web-career-021819/README.md

 ## Overview

-In this lesson, we'll get to know ES2015's let keyword.
-We'll see that let carries with it a different scope for declaring variables than the var keyword.
+In this lesson, you will get to know ES2015's let keyword.

 ## Objectives

 1. Understand how to declare variables using the let keyword.
 2. Understand the scoping differences between let and var.
-3. Appreciate how let prevents variable hoisting issues.
+3. Understand how let hoists differently than var.

 <!-- iframe of video lecture goes here -->

 ## Function Scope vs Block Scope

-The let keyword is an alternative to using the var keyword to declare variables . "let" behaves more in line with other programming languages like C or Java that use block scope.
+The let keyword is an alternative to using the var keyword to declare variables. "let" behaves more in line with other programming languages like C or Java that use block scope.
 To understand block scope let us first describe blocks.

 ### What are blocks?